Synonyms: PU-HZ151, icapamespib

 PU-AD has been tested in the PS19 tau mouse and the 3xTg mouse.
 After 6 to 12 weeks of thrice-weekly dosing, 3-month-old or 8- to 9-month-old PS19 mice performed better on learning and memory trials in a Barnes maze, compared to untreated animals (Inda et al., 2020).
 Treatment also normalized deficits in synaptic long-term potentiation, extended life span, and decreased phospho-tau and tau oligomers in multiple brain regions.
 PU-AD had similar effects on tau and on memory and learning in 3XTg mice.

-A second Phase 1 study, at Memorial Sloan Kettering Cancer Center, New York, evaluated a radioactively labelled form of PU-AD (1241-PU-AD) as a diagnostic reagent in people with cancer and/or AD.
-This trial enrolled five participants who received a low dose of 1241-PU-AD, followed by PET-CT.
-It was completed in June 2019.
+A second Phase 1 study, at Memorial Sloan Kettering Cancer Center, New York, evaluated a radioactively labeled form of PU-AD (1241-PU-AD) as a diagnostic reagent in five people with cancer and/or AD.
+Participants received a low dose of 1241-PU-AD, followed by PET-CT.
+This study was completed in June 2019.
 The investigators reported low binding of the PET ligand in the brain of a cognitively normal 58-year-old, but elevated retention in a 71-year-old person with AD (Inda et al., 2020).
-Results in cancer patients were also published (Pillarsetty et al., 2019).
+Accumulation of the tracer in peripheral tumors in cancer patients was also reported (Pillarsetty et al., 2019).
+1241-PU-AD was shown to cross the blood-brain barrier and accumulate in glioblastoma tumors in humans (Bolaender et al., 2021).

 Samus is testing another epichaperome inhibitor, PU-H71, in Phase 1 for multiple forms of cancer.
-For details, see clinicaltrials.gov.
+PU-H71 does not cross the blood brain barrier.

 For details on PU-AD trials, see clinicaltrials.gov.